fotonick/hciparse/README.md

 HCI_CMD
 ```

 Parse a HCI command packet.
-We need to specify HCI type as described in previous example.
+We need to specify HCI type as described in the HCI UART  example.

 ```python
 >>> import btsnoop.bt.hci as hci